magnussolution/magnusbilling7/wiki/en/modules/voucher/voucher.rst

 Plan
 ----

-| Select the plan that is going to be used to create the user when the voucher is redeemed.
+| Plan that will be linked to the client that will use this VOUCHER.